Flight Review

 Pilots may deviate from an ATC clearance or instruction during an emergency.
 ATC must be notified as soon as possible.

-If requested by ATC, the PIC must submit a detailed report (written) of the emergency within 48 hours to the manager of the ATC facility.
+If requested by ATC, the PIC must submit a written report of the emergency to the manager of the ATC facility within 48 hours.

 VFR Cross-Country Checklist